cloud66/help-old/_posts/stack-features/2012-01-09-manifest-files.md

 <hr>

 <h3 id="haproxy">HAProxy</h3>
-You can use the manifest file to make small configuration changes to the HAProxy load balancer deployed by Cloud 66.
+You can use the manifest file to make small configuration changes to the HAProxy load balancer deployed by Cloud 66 at any point.
+These changes will be either be applied when you redeploy a stack with more than one server, rebuild HAProxy or edit [HAProxy CustomConfig](/how-to/haproxy-customconfig.html).

 Currently they are limited to the following options:

 - **httpchk**<br/>
 The health-check configuration